Grzegorz Motyka (footballer): Later years

-Motyka joined fellow II liga team KSZO Ostrowiec Świętokrzyski in 2000, but managed to only play in 4 games in all competitions as the team won promotion to the I liga.
+Motyka joined fellow II liga team KSZO Ostrowiec Świętokrzyski in 2000, but managed to only play in 4 games in all competitions as the team won promotion to the top division.
 He spent two seasons with Aluminium Konin, helping the team to win promotion from the third tier to the second.
-In 2002 he moved back to the Pomeranian region of Poland, playing with KP Sopot, Unia Tczew, Przylesie Sopot and GKS Kowale, retiring from football in 2009.
+In 2002, he moved back to the Pomeranian region of Poland, playing with KP Sopot, Unia Tczew, Przylesie Sopot and GKS Kowale, retiring from football in 2009.